 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVA_king there_[is]_not have_the_locusts and_he/it_went_out dividing all_them.
+OET-LV A_king there_[is]_not have_the_locusts and_he/it_went_out dividing all_them.

-UHBמֶ֭לֶךְ אֵ֣ין לָאַרְבֶּ֑ה וַיֵּצֵ֖א חֹצֵ֣ץ כֻּלּֽוֹ׃
+UHB מֶ֭לֶךְ אֵ֣ין לָאַרְבֶּ֑ה וַיֵּצֵ֖א חֹצֵ֣ץ כֻּלּֽוֹ׃ ‡

-(melek ʼēyn lāʼarbeh vayyēʦēʼ ḩoʦēʦ ⱪullō.)
+(melek ʼēyn lāʼarbeh vayyēʦēʼ ḩoʦēʦ kullō.)

-Key: yellow:verbs, red:negative.
+Key: khaki:verbs, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).